 - In a medium bowl, whisk together the flour, baking soda, cornstarch and salt.

-- In the bowl of a stand mixer, cream the butter, brown sugar and molasses together on medium speed about 3-4 minutes.
+- In the bowl of a stand mixer, or with a hand mixer, cream the butter, brown sugar and molasses together on medium speed about 3-4 minutes.
 Scrape down the bowl as needed.

 - Add the eggs, one at a time, and the vanilla, mixing until well combined.

-4. Add the four mixture in three instalments, mixing on low speed until just combined after each one.
+4. Add the flour mixture, mixing on low speed until just combined.

 5. Chop up some chocolate until you have 2 2/3 cup.
 You can also use just chocolate chips, but I prefer chopped chocolate because the larger pieces form delicious pools while the little shards permeate and flavor the dough.